liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. treason
 1. make so many innocent people die for no reason
 1. self acceptance
-1. I’m pulling for you
+1. I’m pulling for you; 我帮你拿
 1. debts and assets
 1. we’re separated
 1. trafficker